Preparing the phenotypic data

 ormni001

-- If the dataset is longitudinal, the session IDs in the phenotypic TSV MAY match the session IDs in the BIDS dataset, but don't have to.
+If your dataset is longitudinal, the session IDs in the phenotypic TSV MAY match the BIDS session IDs, but this is not required.

 Examples of valid phenotypic TSVs